Controlling magnetoresistance by tuning semimetallicity through dimensional confinement and heteroepitaxy: Materials and Methods

 \subsection{Growth}

 Thin films were grown by molecular-beam epitaxy (MBE) in a MOD Gen II growth chamber.
-A 5-nm-thick GaSb buffer layer was grown on low n-type doped GaSb (001) substrates (carriers freeze out at low temperatures, see Ref. \cite{chatterjee2019weak}) at 450$^{\circ}$C under Sb$_{4}$ overpressure after desorption of the native oxide using atomic hydrogen.
-This is followed by co-evaporation of Lu and Sb from calibrated effusion cells with the substrate temperature at 350$^{\circ}$C and Lu to Sb flux ratio 1:1.10.
-Atomic fluxes of Lu and Sb are calibrated by Rutherford backscattering spectrometry (RBS) measurements of the elemental areal density of calibration samples on Si.
+A 5 nm-thick GaSb buffer layer was grown on low n-type doped GaSb (001) substrates (carriers freeze out at low temperatures, see Fig.~S2A in the Supplementary Materials) at 450$^{\circ}$C under Sb$_{4}$ overpressure after desorption of the native oxide using atomic hydrogen.
+This is followed by co-evaporation of Lu and Sb from calibrated effusion cells with the substrate temperature at 380$^{\circ}$C and the Lu to Sb flux ratio 1:1.10.
+The atomic fluxes of Lu and Sb are calibrated by Rutherford backscattering spectrometry (RBS) measurements of the elemental areal density of calibration samples on Si.
 These measurements were used to calibrate \emph{in-situ} beam flux measurements using an ion gauge.
-Sample surfaces were protected with a 5-nm-thick AlOx layer using e-beam evaporation before taking them out of the UHV chamber.
+The sample surfaces were protected with a 5-nm-thick AlOx layer using e-beam evaporation before taking them out of the UHV chamber.
 For ARPES measurements conductive n-type Te doped GaSb (001) substrates were used.
+Similar growth procedure was followed in our earlier work, as described in \cite{chatterjee2019weak}